m-michalski/m-michalski/README.md

 Currently serving as Promotion Team Coordinator at the Faculty of Information and Communication Technology Student Council.

-I lead a dynamic team of people, creating engaging content and organizing marketing for campus-wide tech events 📢
+I lead a dynamic team, creating engaging content and organizing marketing for campus-wide tech events 📢

 🔭 I'm currently studying cybersecurity and leading student initiatives